Tom Elmhirst

 Tom Elmhirst (born 8 June 1971) is a British mix engineer.
 He has worked with artists including Adele, Beck, David Bowie, Cage the Elephant, Lady Gaga, Residente, and Amy Winehouse, among many others.
 Elmhirst has received numerous accolades and nominations.
 He has won seventeen Grammy Awards, a Latin Grammy Award, a Primetime Emmy Award, and two Music Producers Guild Awards for Mix Engineer of the Year.
-Having won six trophies at the 59th Annual Grammy Awards in 2017, he set the record for the most Grammys won by an engineer or mixer in one night.
+Having won six trophies at the 2017 Grammy Awards, he set the record for the most Grammys won by an engineer or mixer in one night.

-Elmhirst currently works out of PH Studios in New York City.
+Tom Elmhirst is based in Dublin.
+He previously worked out of Electric Lady Studios in New York City, having started his career in London, UK.